 8-12 Dietz St., Suite 204, Oneonta, NY 13820

 Office Manager and Paralegal Annmarie Lindley keeps the office running.
-She does much of the work on real estate closings and probating wills, making sure that deadlines are met, documents are prepared properly, and that clients are kept informed about their cases.
+She does much of the work on probating wills, making sure that deadlines are met, documents are prepared properly, and that clients are kept informed about their cases.

 "I began working as a legal secretary in 1997 and started working for Thomas Hegeman as his office manager/paralegal in 2004.
 My duties include answering the phone, taking dictation, managing files, greeting clients, bookkeeping, and preparing legal documents.
 I am unable to give legal advice, but can answer some procedural questions.

-My favorite area of law is Real Estate, followed by criminal law, and probating estates.
+My favorite areas of law are criminal law and probating estates.
 My favorite part of the job is that we get to right serious wrongs and change a client’s life for the better.
-I like it when they fulfill the dream of owning a home or improve their lives and it feels good to help them succeed.
+I like it when they fulfill the dream of improving their lives and it feels good to help them succeed.

 My areas of interest are singing and needle crafts.
 Due to having two nephews and a niece with bowel diseases I am a member of the Crohn’s and Colitis Foundation of America.
 My late mother-in-law had Huntington’s disease, a genetic neurological disease, so I also spend a great deal of time supporting the Huntington’s Disease Society Association as they work to find a cure.